MuditLamba/statistical-arbitrage-strat/README.md

 **`signals/SignalD_IntraDayMomentum_Research.ipynb`** — research on BTC time-series seasonality (Mon+Tue 20 UTC bar).
 Gross SR ~1.4 full-sample with six consecutive positive years, but net-negative at 20bps because the strategy is highly turnover-intensive.
 Research stage; not in v1.

-**`combined/CombinedPortfolio.ipynb`** — loads the three Tier 1 signal artifacts, computes the six committed weighting schemes, evaluates IS/OOS/full performance, runs a BTC factor regression on the committed book, and saves the v1 artifact.
+**`combined/CombinedPortfolio.ipynb`** — loads the three signal artifacts, computes the six committed weighting schemes, evaluates IS/OOS/full performance, runs a BTC factor regression on the committed book, and saves the v1 artifact.
 Includes sensitivity analysis (drop-C, drop-B, GMV vs equal vs eqvol on 2-signal subsets) and a vol-state diagnostic.

 ### `quantlib/`